First Friday presented by Fulton Bank

 Ticketed: Art History Create and Sip, First Fridays, 7 pm – 9 pm

 Join resident artist Amy Kelly (Studio 8) for a lesson about an artist from history and then paint a work inspired by their medium.
-Contact Amy at 47earrings@gmail.com or visit her website to register for the classes.
-The class is held from 7 pm to 9 pm—registration required.
+Contact Amy at 47earrings@gmail.com.
+The class is held from 7:00 p.m. to 9:00 p.m.—registration is required.
 Must be 21+ to consume alcohol.

 Open Studios